johnhw/sqlexperiment/README.md

 Most of the entries are stored as JSON strings in the database tables; any object that can be serialised by Python's `json` module can be added directly.

 Timestamps (including synchronising to NTP) are handled automatically.
+All times are stored as 64-bit floating point seconds since the epoch.
 The logger can be used across multiple processes using a simple 0MQ proxy which queues messages and passes them to the log database.
 Tools to extract the data as Pandas DataFrames and to auto-generate basic reports are provided.

 ### Structure